 Storage

-Cupcakes cool quickly and dry out just as quickly so try to frost them the same day they are baked.
-If you don’t have time to decorate the cupcakes the same day as baking them, store them in an airtight container or cover the cupcake trays in plastic wrap until the next day.
+Cupcakes cool quickly and dry out just as quickly, so try to frost them the same day they are baked.
+If you don't have time to decorate the cupcakes the same day you bake them, store them in an airtight container or cover the cupcake trays with plastic wrap until the next day.

 For any leftover filled and frosted cupcakes, store them in an airtight container in the fridge for about 3 days.
-Choose to store these cupcakes in the fridge because of the fresh fruit inside and on top of the cupcakes.
+Choose to store these cupcakes in the refrigerator because of the fresh fruit on and inside the cupcakes.

 - Make sure the butter is at room temperature before starting this recipe.

-Wait - having room-temperature butter is the most important step in a successful batter and frosting.
-Choose to wait until the butter has reached room temperature before making this recipe, or cube the butter and heat it gently in the microwave, being careful to not melt it.
+Wait - having room-temperature butter is the most crucial step in a successful batter and frosting.
+Choose to wait until the butter has reached room temperature before making this recipe, or cube the butter and heat it gently in the microwave, being careful not to melt it.

-I always recommend using a kitchen scale rather than cups when baking, this way you can ensure you’ve measured properly and that your baked goodies come out perfectly.
+I always recommend using a kitchen scale rather than cups when baking.
+This way, you can ensure you've measured correctly and that your baked goodies come out perfectly.

 📖 Recipe